The Celluloid Closet (film): Release

-Reception and impact
+Reception and legacy

 The Celluloid Closet had precursors in Parker Tyler's 1972 book Screening the Sexes and Richard Dyer's 1977 Gays and Film.

 The film was released at a dramatic time in gay history, as Bill Clinton was elected president as the first major party presidential candidate to court and to promise openly to gay voters.
 However, the movement faced a huge public setback when "Don't Ask, Don't Tell" was passed.
 In response to these obstacles, the LGBT-rights movement became increasingly media focused, realizing that the images projected into the world negatively affected perceptions of homosexuality.
 In 1994, the Gay and Lesbian Alliance Against Defamation was formed as a national organization.
 The Celluloid Closet came out in 1996, as marches and protests against homosexual representation in film and television grew.

 Time magazine noted that "protests [were] aimed specifically at some of Hollywood's biggest and most prestigious films, including The Silence of the Lambs, which features a crazed transvestite who kills and flays women, and JFK, which has a scene in which gays alleged to be conspirators in the Kennedy assassination cavort in sadomasochistic fun and games."
 The article quoted above features an interview with Kate Sorensen, a member of Queer Nation, an organization that helped to organize the protests: "Every lesbian and bisexual character in these films is accused of being a psychotic killer ...
 And the girl never gets the girl.
 I'm tired of that."
 Gay activists across the country attacked films like these, where the homosexual character is portrayed as a disgustingly erotic killer.

 It was believed that these portrayals reflected "a perverse fear of AIDS or the rising intolerance that [had] caused an increase in hate crimes of all kinds.
 Still, Hollywood's treatment of gays [hadn't] helped.
 With few exceptions, the homosexual characters in films are creepy misfits or campy caricatures".
 The release of The Celluloid Closet further emphasized the twisted way homosexuals have been depicted throughout history.
 Addressing specific issues that were pertinent at the time, Russo exposes the existence of Hollywood homosexuals as well as the uncontrolled homophobia that keeps homosexuality in the closet on and off the screen.

 According to writer Richard Barrios, "Russo essentially did for film what ACT UP did for AIDS awareness ... he opened up a world and a culture that had almost never been discussed before under any circumstances, exposing prejudices and hurts."
 The film continued to motivate the need for positive representation of homosexuals.
 The Gay and Lesbian Alliance Against Defamation held seminars for staff at Columbia Pictures and Carolco.
 In addition, Hollywood Supports, a service organization with the mission to combat AIDS phobia and homophobia in the entertainment industry, was founded.